-AF Way Project (January 2024 - Present)
+AF Way project (January 2024 - March 2025)

 Through a grant from Daiichi Sankyo, the West Yorkshire Integrated Care Board and Health Innovation Yorkshire and Humber have partnered together to deliver a West Yorkshire Atrial Fibrillation (AF) project called AF Way.